ojhaujjwal/auth/README.md

 * ZfcBase

 ##Installation
-* Install all dependancy for this module
-* Clone this module to `./vendor` directory
+* Add `"ujjwal/auth": "dev-master"` to your composer.json and run `php composer.phar update`
 * Enable the module in `config/application.config.php`
 * Copy file located in `./vendor/Auth/config/Auth.local.php` to `./config/autoload/Auth.local.php` and change the values as you wish